alkoclick/alkoclick.github.io/compensation.md

 I am posting this publicly because I feel it helps folks to understand their options in the industry more, and hopefully also to increase the publicly available datapoints.

-The inspiration came from [XE's blog](https://xeiaso.net/salary-transparency).
+The inspiration came from [Xe's blog](https://xeiaso.net/salary-transparency).
 Why don't you try it too?

 All amounts are yearly.